Ubiquitous non-Majorana Zero-Bias Conductance Peaks in Nanowire Devices

 We investigate the spatial characteristics of the low-energy states at zero magnetic field by mapping the zero bias conductance as a function of $BG1$ and $FG$.
-The experimental results are shown in Fig. \ref{fig4}(a), while the results of the numerical calculations are given in Fig. \ref{fig4}(b).
+The experimental results are shown in Fig. \ref{fig4}(a), while the numerical results are given in Fig. \ref{fig4}(b).
 The remarkable common feature is the presence of three types of resonances characterized by different slopes, which we attribute to distinct families of low-energy states having different couplings to the gate potentials.
-The nearly-vertical resonances in Fig.\ref{fig4}(a) are generated by states coupled primarily to the $FG$ gate.
-These resonances are also seen in the calculation (Fig.\ref{fig4}(b)), although their amplitude is reduced (see also the Supplemental Material).
+The nearly-vertical resonances in Fig.\ref{fig4}(a) are generated by states coupled primarily to the $FG$ gate (white dashed lines).
+These resonances are also seen in the calculation (Fig.\ref{fig4}(b)), although their amplitude is reduced (see also the Supplemental Materials).
 The wavefunction profile of a typical state associated with this type of resonance (Fig.\ref{fig4}(c)) reveals that most of its weight is located in the $FG$ region (see inset).
-The two additional sets of resonances are generated by states electrostatically coupled to both $FG$ and $BG1$ gates.
+The two additional sets of resonances are generated by states electrostatically coupled to both $FG$ and $BG1$ (green and yellow).
 As revealed by the wave function profiles shown in Figs.\ref{fig4}(d)-(e), these states have significant weight in both $BG1$ and $FG$ regions.
-However, the transverse profiles (see insets) show that the state in Fig.\ref{fig4}(e) is located closer to $BG1$ and farther away from $FG$ as compared to the state in Fig.\ref{fig4}(d), which explains the different slopes of the corresponding resonances (see also the Supplemental Material).
+However, the transverse profiles (see insets) show that the state in Fig.\ref{fig4}(e) is located closer to $BG1$ and farther away from $FG$ as compared to the state in Fig.\ref{fig4}(d), which explains the different slopes of the corresponding resonances.
 The existence of these distinct families of states demonstrates that the low-energy physics is controlled by modes localized in different adjacent regions (i.e. the $FG$ region and the covered and uncovered $BG1$ regions) that are coupled to one another.
 At finite magnetic field, this generically produces low-energy ABS resonances pinned near zero energy through the inter-band coupling mechanism discussed in detail in Ref. \cite{Woods2019}.
+We note a discrepancy in gate voltage and conductance scales between Fig.\ref{fig4}(a) and Fig.\ref{fig4}(b), likely as a result of device-dependent gate screening variations and high sensitivity of conductance to tunneling rates.